aspose-slides/Aspose.Slides-Products/slides/en/nodejs-java/conversion/ppsx-to-fodp/_index.md

 {{% blocks/products/pf/feature-page-section h2="Convert PPSX to FODP in Node.js" %}}

 [**Aspose.Slides for Node.js via Java**](/slides/nodejs-java/) lets developers create, read, edit, and convert presentation files in Node.js applications.
-You can load a `PPSX` file with the `Presentation` class and export it to a `FODP` file by using the presentation API.
+You can load a `PPSX` file with the `Presentation` class and export it to an `FODP` file by using the presentation API.

 {{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert PPSX to FODP using Node.js" %}}
-To convert `PPSX` to `FODP`, create a `Presentation` from the source file and export it to a `FODP` file.
+To convert `PPSX` to `FODP`, create a `Presentation` from the source file and export it to an `FODP` file.

 {{% blocks/products/pf/agp/code-block title="Node.js code to convert PPSX to FODP" offSpacer="true" %}}